Camera #1

 Pat's Backyard Bird Cam is located in northwest Oklahoma City about eight miles from the downtown area.

 We built camera boxes to shelter the cameras from the weather and other things that drop from the sky around bird feeders.
-The two wooden feeders in view on Bird Cam #1 are well-worn favorites of our feathered friends.
-The tube feeder was added to bring some of the smaller birds, like the chickadees, closer to the camera.
 I built the ground feeders in view on Bird Cam #2 from scrap lumber.
 While they aren't perfect (or square) the birds, especially the White-winged Doves, enjoy feeding from them in spite of the flaws.

 Please let me know if you have any comments or questions about our Backyard Bird Cam.
 E-mail: pvelte@cox.net